shafaatbinjaved/web-tech-challenge/README.md

 # The Goal: get leads from potential customers
 We need a web page where potential new orderbird customers (called "leads") can leave their name, email and telephone number, this data will then be stored in a database to get in touch with them later.
-Also we need a simple admin page which is only accessible after a login.
+Also we need a simple admin page which is only accessible after a login to review the leads that came in.

 The Website should be based on the PHP framework Laravel and LESS.
 To get things a little easier we have created a vagrant file to create a virtual machine (Ubuntu, PHP, MySQL and Nginx) and a blank Laravel installation.